 The Netherlands Gaming Authority oversees all online gambling activities in the country and will also be the chief regulator once a licensing framework is established for foreign operators.
 Currently, only government-owned toto.nl holds a valid license.
-This is expected to change at some point in 2017 when legislation proposed in 2013 finally comes into effect.

 Remote Gaming Bill is a Work in Progress

 Word of a new online gambling bill has been circulating the internet for over a year, but things took a major step forward in July of 2016.
 It was then that the lower house of parliament voted in favour of the Remote Gaming Bill and passed it on to the Senate for a quick “yes” vote as well.

 The Remote Gaming Bill seeks to formally legalize online gambling, regulate the activity and issue licenses to operators.
 Unlike bills proposed in some other countries, this one appears to give no favourable treatment to local gaming companies.
 Operators from other parts of the world are welcome to apply, and local brick-and-mortar companies will be restricted from using existing customer databases to gain an advantage over new applicants headquartered elsewhere.